 “The most important thing is for families to learn about the child and listen better.
 Children are growing, they are not always right and not always wrong.
 We should listen to children and their opinions and respect their choices.”

-With ECHO’s support, 664 family members, caregivers and community members have completed the Caregiver Engagement course operated by Concern Worldwide in three provinces of Southeast Turkey.
+With the European Union’s support, 664 family members, caregivers and community members have completed the Caregiver Engagement course operated by Concern Worldwide in three provinces of Southeast Turkey.

 Find out more about our work in education by clicking the link below.